vallard/K8sServerless/kubernetes/README.md

 ## 2.3 A whirlwind tour of Kubernetes

-Now that we have kubernetes up and running and we can connect to it its time to start running some applications.
+Now that we have kubernetes up and running and we can connect to it, it's time to start running some applications.

-If you are familiar with docker commands you will find many similarities with `kubectl` commands.
+If you are familiar with `docker` commands you will find many similarities with `kubectl` commands.

 ### 2.3.1 Namespaces